vzerkin/CINDA-Archive/README.md

 ### Content

-- CINDA contains bibliographic references to measurements, calculations, reviews, and evaluations of neutron cross-sections and other microscopic neutron data; it also includes index references. to computer libraries of numerical neutron data available from four regional neutron data centers.
+- CINDA contains bibliographic references to measurements, calculations, reviews, and evaluations of neutron cross-sections and other microscopic neutron data.
 - In 2005, CINDA format and database are extended by photonuclear and charged particle reaction data.
 - Since 2010, CINDA is automatically extended by the new information from EXFOR and NSR, see [Doc](https://nds.iaea.org/nrdc/nrdc_2010/working/wp2010-22.pdf).